A Field Guide for Young Professionals

 How to measure yourself — the GPS Signal

 What gets measured gets developed.
-Every competency in this guide uses one simple 1–5 scale, the GPS Signal.
+Every one of the thirty things in this guide uses one simple 1–5 scale, the GPS Signal.
 Score yourself honestly — and only on evidence you can point to from the last 90 days.

 1